 The cost for each software package varies depending on the features shown above.
 However, the more features one includes and the better performance it provides, the higher the cost will typically be.
 Basic packages can range from below a hundred dollars to several hundred, while more complex options can reach several thousand dollars.

 What is an IP based camera?

-Also referred to as an IP security camera or simply IP camera, an IP based camera is the next generation of security cameras.
+Also referred to as an internet protocol camera or simply IP camera, an IP based camera is the next generation of security cameras.
 With wired and wireless capabilities, these cameras may include:

 - Adjustable resolution

 - Two-way audio

 Unlike prior generations of CCTV cameras, the IP camera has most of its features built-in.
 Video data the device captures is internally processed and can be sent to a recorder, between cameras, or streamed to a cloud.
 The device is technologically more advanced with adjustable resolution settings that can be defined at the camera or anywhere authorized by the owner.
 It can have internal storage, generally in an SD card or something similar.
 To cut back on cabling, the device can also be powered through an industry-standard ethernet cable (Cat 5e or better) in a process called Power over Ethernet or PoE.
 Upgrading your cameras to internet protocol does not require purchasing an NVR, but doing so will ascertain the best result.